Southern Cross University at a glance

 After commencing operation first as the Lismore Teachers College, then as the Northern Rivers College of Advanced Education, Southern Cross operated as a campus of the University of New England between July 1989 and December 1993 before being constituted under the Southern Cross University Act 1993.
 Read more about Southern Cross University history.

-We deliver courses in the principal teaching areas of Arts, Health, Science, Business and Law through:
+We deliver courses in the principal teaching areas of:

 Research at Southern Cross University concentrates on developing research activities in areas that are regionally relevant and globally significant, in disciplines as diverse as geoscience, plant genetics, cetacean research, health and wellbeing and tourism.